trilobiet/oapenmemoharvester/README.md

 Configuration settings are excluded from the jar artifact and must be provided externally.
 An example can be found at `/src/main/resources/application.properties.tpl`.
 For development copy this file to `src/main/resources/application.properties`.

+For production put the harvester application jar executable and `application.properties` in the same directory.

 These settings must be provided:

 * `spring.datasource.url`